MLeidel/ancver/README.md

 will open each link in a separate tab in your default browser.

 The really useful part of Python is its many libraries.
-Both the BeautifulSoup and requests libraries are powerful tools for many types of applications.
+Both BeautifulSoup and requests libraries are powerful tools for many types of applications.
 Get to know them well.